Anand1310/ATM_System/out/production/ATM_System/README.md

     It has 5 public class and 1 interface. <br>
     Public class: atm, Account, Admin, transactions, keypad <br>
     Interface: displayMenu <br>
+    GUI is added.
+Gui will act as a mobile and terminal will act as the keypad of the ATM <br>
     **atm:** <br>
         1) It has main method. <br>
         2) It checks account number and pin and if correct then, call transactions <br>
+        3) Encrypt-Decrypt of PIN is added. <br>
-        3) If account no. is correct and user inputs pin wrong 3 consecutive times, then the card gets blocked. <br>
+        4) If account no. is correct and user inputs pin wrong 3 consecutive times, then the card gets blocked. <br>
-        4) It has dummy account of users. <br>
+        5) It has dummy account of users. <br>
-        5) If ATM has no cash left then it shows "OUT OF CASH" but continue transactions as user can see money or deposit money in their account.<br>
+        6) If ATM has no cash left then it shows "OUT OF CASH" but continue transactions as user can see money or deposit money in their account.<br>
     **Account:** <br>
         1) It stores account details of a person. <br>
     **Admin:** <br>